Skip to content

 Brussels is the only Belgian Region without a province.
 In Flanders and Wallonia, provinces play a significant operational role: provincial education, cultural heritage, sports infrastructure, co-funding of local projects.
 In Brussels, the Region directly assumes these provincial competences, under the special law of 12 January 1989.

 This absence means the Brussels Region carries a broader range of competences than the other two Regions.
 In normal times, this is an advantage (fewer intermediaries).
-In times of crisis, it is an additional handicap: there is no 'Brussels province' to take over certain matters when the Region is paralysed.
+In times of crisis — as between 2024 and 2026 — this is a handicap: there is no 'Brussels province' to take over certain matters when the Region is paralysed.

 Para-regional bodies

-The regional public interest bodies form the operational administration of Brussels: Actiris (employment), STIB/MIVB (transport), Brussels Housing (housing), Brussels Environment (environment), perspective.brussels (urban planning), Innoviris (research), Bruxelles-Proprete (waste).
-These bodies operate under multi-year management contracts and continue their missions during caretaker government.
+The regional public interest bodies form the operational administration of Brussels: Actiris (employment), STIB/MIVB (transport), Brussels Housing (housing), Brussels Environment (environment), perspective.brussels (urban planning), Innoviris (research), Bruxelles-Propreté (waste).
+These bodies operate under multi-year management contracts.

-But 'continuing' is not 'advancing'.
-Management contracts expire without being renewed.
-New investments are blocked.
-Projects requiring a political decision — a new tram line, an energy renovation programme, an employment aid reform — are frozen.
-The bodies manage what exists; they cannot innovate.
+During the 2024-2026 crisis, 'continuing' was not 'advancing'.
+Management contracts expired without being renewed.
+New investments were blocked.
+Projects requiring a political decision — a new tram line, an energy renovation programme, an employment aid reform — were frozen.
+The new government must renegotiate these contracts and unlock the investments that were put on hold.

 Police zones

 Brussels has 6 local police zones (Brussels-Capital/Ixelles, South, West, Marlow, Montgomery, North), each managed by a police council made up of municipal representatives.
-The police operates independently of the regional crisis, but regional allocations for security are frozen at 2024 levels.
-Investments in equipment, recruitment, and police infrastructure are postponed.
+The police operates independently of the regional government, but during the 2024-2026 crisis, regional security allocations were frozen at 2024 levels.
+Investments in equipment, recruitment, and police infrastructure were postponed.

 Who decides what?

-The blockage is concentrated at the level of the Brussels-Capital Region and the COCOM.
-These two levels — which share the same government — are the only ones without a fully empowered executive.
-The federal level, municipalities, para-regional bodies, and police zones continue to function.
-But they cannot compensate for the absence of a regional vision, investment budget, and legislative capacity.
-The Region is the strategic level: without it, the other levels manage day-to-day affairs without being able to prepare for the future.
+For 613 days, the blockage was concentrated at the level of the Brussels-Capital Region and the COCOM.
+These two levels — which share the same government — were the only ones without a fully empowered executive.
+The federal level, municipalities, para-regional bodies, and police zones continued to function, but they could not compensate for the absence of a regional vision, investment budget, and legislative capacity.
+Since February 2026, all Brussels levels of power are once again operational.